Club Re-Opening Rules 3 June

 The Club will inform all members of the Covid-19 guidelines as they are updated and will insist on full cooperation.
 This information will be emailed to all our members and will be displayed on our website.
 We ask all members to update their contact details with us immediately if they may be out of date in case they are required for tracing.
 You can do this through firstname.lastname@example.org.
 The Club will continue to listen to the latest changes and updates provided by the Government and LTA and adjust these protocols accordingly.

-Members can access courts between 08.00 and 21.30 and booking slots have been extended accordingly.
-Court bookings are restricted to a maximum of one 90-minute or one-hour session per day.
-This will be available for up to three days per week for full adult members, including adult members of a family and two days for all other types of membership.
+Members can access hard and clay courts between 08.00 and 21.30 and grass courts from 10.30, weather permitting.
+Booking slots have been extended accordingly.
+Court bookings are restricted to a maximum of one 90-minute or one-hour session for up to five sessions per week for full adult members, including adult members of a family and four sessions for all other types of membership.
 You are encouraged to book for an hour if that is what you are likely to use.
 You must not use a family member’s booking slots for yourself unless you are playing with that family member.
 For example, if your child is a member and you make a booking in your child’s name, your child must be one of the players on court.
 Playing as a named opponent will also count as one of your two or three sessions.

 Courts should only be accessed by staff and current members.
 Junior members aged 11 and under must be accompanied by a parent/guardian who is over 18.
 If junior members over 11 are found to be failing to observe social distancing rules, then they will only be permitted to return to the club with a parent/guardian present.